infinohq/hwx/README.md

 This project is early and evolving.
 Public APIs may change while the crate is being stabilized and documented.

+## Benchmarks

+HWX does not currently publish headline benchmark numbers.
+Currently our focus is on correctness, predictable behavior, and clear semantics across scalar and accelerated paths.

 ## Where it fits (and where it doesn’t)

 HWX was built for database/search-engine style workloads (filtering, set operations, string/token processing, and traversal/search over in-memory data), but the primitives can be used anywhere you need predictable, allocation-light kernels with optional acceleration.